Hi, I’m Abigail. I love food, my children, and my husband – in that order.

 - Comes in powder form that we can make super-nutritious protein shakes quickly with a blender for protein shakes and take away;

 - In smoothies, it is best mixed with flavorful fruits like bananas, mangoes or pineapples;

-- The powder can be mixed with water;
+- The powder can be combined with water;

 - Also comes in capsule or tablet forms;

-- In health-food restaurants, the powder form is added into desserts like in raw chocolate brownies or mixed with pureed dates and nuts;
+- In health-food restaurants, the powder form is added to desserts like in raw chocolate brownies or mixed with pureed dates and nuts;

 - Best consumed during morning or noon;

-- Best advice: the powder can change any drink into blue-green, almost black, so drink plain water after consumption to prevent discoloration of your mouth and teeth.
+- Advice: the powder can change any drink into blue-green, almost black, so drink plain water after consumption to prevent discoloration of your mouth and teeth.

 9. Super-fruits (Sweet Bell Peppers and Tomatoes)

 - Sweet bell peppers are rich in anti-oxidants, while tomatoes contain flavonoid that produces healthy hormones;

 - Both also include Vitamin C and calcium;